1. Plant High Quality Seed

 Extended post-flowering rains also contribute to increased disease severity and elevated mycotoxin contamination.
 Conversely, dry weather patterns during this time will suppress scab development.
 Wheat drilled behind no-till corn is at the highest risk for Fusarium Head Blight outbreak given favorable weather patterns for the disease.

-Strobilurin fungicides such as Quadris, Evito, Approach, and Headline or fungicides with strobilurin combinations such as Quilt, QuiltXcel, Stratego YLD, Stratego, Approach Prima, Twinline, Priaxor, or Absolute should be avoided during flowering if Fusarium Head Blight is a concern.
+Strobilurin fungicides such as Quadris, Evito, Approach, and Headline or fungicides with strobilurin combinations such as Quilt, QuiltXcel, Stratego YLD, Stratego, Approach Prima, Twinline, Priaxor, or Absolute should be avoided during flowering.

 This is the one production practice that is the least likely to be used except by growers striving for very high yields.
 Tramlines can be established by closing one or more openings in the drill when planting the crop to match the traffic pattern.